Found 269 items associated with . Refine Search

 Wasa watana (hair tie) woven in a complementary warp weave.
 Tassels formed by groups of intersecting warps that are woven as separate bands but are then folded and sewn to the main band near the ends.
 Tassels sewn onto the main band.
 Edging of small white beads on the edges of the main band and the tassels; the beads were threaded on the weft before weaving.
 Warp fringes.
 Alpaca fibre, finely spun, with wool.

 A dance sling (wichi wichi) consisting of a main braid with tassels at one end and five secondary braids with tassels that are attached to the main braid; all are solid braids.
-The pattern of diamonds on the solid braid is called “amapolas”, which is the name for a poppy that grows on the banks of rivers.
-The larger braid terminates at a small vestigial cradle, and a small solid braid with chevrons extends from the other side of the cradle.
+The pattern of diamonds in shades of brown, black, and grey on the solid braids is called “amapolas”, which is the name for a poppy that grows on the banks of rivers.
+The tassels at the end of the braids follow the same pattern of three small tassels, followed by one big tassel that branches out into smaller braids finished with tassels of their own.
+The tassels are in varying shades of red, brown, yellow, blue, green, and purple.
+Opposite to the tassels, the larger braid terminates at a small vestigial cradle worked in the same yarn with a triangular motif.
+Continuing with the same colours, a small solid braid with a chevron motif extends from the other side of the cradle.

 A dance sling (wichi wichi) consisting of a main braid and two secondary braids with tassels; all are solid braids.
 The pattern of black and white diagonal lines on the main cord occasionally reverses direction.
-A solid braid with a four-colour pattern is added to one end.
+A solid braid with a four-colour pattern in off-white, beige, brown, and black is added to one end.
 The secondary braids have different patterns, one of which is called “amapolas”, which is the name of a poppy that grows on the banks of rivers (white, grey and brown).
+Smaller coloured tassels in yellow, royal blue, pink, red, orange, and forest green decorate the secondary braids, followed by a large off-white tassel that branches into more small colourful tassels.

 Small coca leaf bag (chuspa) with tubular woven edgings (ribetes) on seams and bag mouth, a woven strap handle and a replied fringe.
 Geometric patterns cover both faces.
 The bag strap is coarser than the bag, and may be a replacement for an older strap.